Take a fresh look at your lifestyle.

 The Relationship Between Fasting and Prayer in Ramadan 2025

 Fasting and prayer are two acts of worship that are obligatory for Muslims to observe.
-It is obligatory for us to pray throughout our lives and fast for the twenty-nine or thirty days of Ramadan, depending on when the moon is sighted.
+It is obligatory for us to pray throughout our lives and fast for the twenty-nine or thirty days of Ramadan, depending on when Muslims sight the moon.
 An important thing to note is that prayer and fasting complement each other.
-Fasting has enormous significance because if a person prays but does not fast, their prayer won’t be accepted.
-Conversely, if a person fasts but doesn’t pray, their fasts won’t be accepted.
+Fasting has enormous significance because if a person prays but does not fast, Allah won’t accept their prayer.
+Conversely, if a person fasts but doesn’t pray, Allah won’t accept their fasts.
 This does not mean they have to pray or fast again when the next Ramadan comes.
-It means that they must make up for those fasts and prayers they missed if they want their fasts or prayers to be accepted.
+It means that they must make up for those fasts and prayers they missed if they want Allah to accept their fasts and prayers.
 If they don’t, they will have sinned.

 It would be much more beautiful if a Muslim observes their prayers and fasts.
 This is how a true Muslim should be.
 The idea is that if we claim to be Muslims, we must not cherry-pick the things Allah has told us to do.
 We must obey Allah’s commands, perform all the obligatory acts, and refrain from all the prohibited acts.
-In Ramadan 2025 and all the coming ones, servitude to Allah and the pursuit of spirituality must be upheld in all its manifestations.
+In Ramadan 2025 and all the coming ones, Muslims must uphold servitude to Allah and the pursuit of spirituality in all its manifestations.

 Ramadan 2025 and Punctuality in Prayer

 During Ramadan, when we try to be the best version of ourselves, we must attach greater importance to our prayer.
 We shouldn’t neglect our prayers and waste time.
 Even if we are doing something very important, we must hold it until after we have prayed.
-It is even recommended to perform the maghrib and ‘isha prayers before breaking our fasts.
+Islam recommends performing the maghrib and ‘isha prayers before breaking our fasts.
 Punctuality in performing prayer is essential, even more than having focus in prayer, aka heart presence, which we will discuss.
 The Quran says:

 إِنَّ الصَّلَاةَ كَانَتْ عَلَى الْمُؤْمِنِينَ كِتَابًا مَّوْقُوتًا ﴿١٠٣﴾